void-inject/Bash-Notes/1-Basics.md

 5. Makes a backup copy of _output.txt_, named _backup.txt_, using the _cp_ command.
 (Use _man cp_ if you aren’t sure of the command’s syntax.)
 6. Prints the content of the _output.txt_ file to the standard output stream.

-You can find an example solution, in dedicated branch named [here](link)
+You can find an example solution, in dedicated branch named [Recording Name and Date](link)

 ---